mdn/content/files/en-us/web/accessibility/understanding_wcag/perceivable/index.md

   </thead>
 </table>

-> **Note:** Also see the WCAG description for <a href="https://www.w3.org/TR/WCAG21/#distinguishable">Guideline 1.4: Distinguishable: Make it easier for users to see and hear content including separating foreground from background.</a><a href="https://www.w3.org/TR/WCAG21/#distinguishable">.</a>
+> **Note:** Also see the WCAG description for [Guideline 1.4: Distinguishable: Make it easier for users to see and hear content including separating foreground from background](https://www.w3.org/TR/WCAG21/#distinguishable).

 ## See also